gradient-pulse/phi-mesh/pv_video_series/scenes/scene_41_runway_prompt.md

 ## Music Direction:
 Start with warm string melodies, adding light ambient piano as they enter the café.
 A subtle undercurrent of tension in the score as the scene progresses—something left unsaid.

----

-Let me know when you're ready for `scene_42.yml`.